Published: 14-08-2012 - Last Edited: 16-11-2022

 On an August afternoon, I sit on a patch of grass in the heart of a shadow shape cast on the ground from the noon day sun.
 It is the palm of a nameless dark hand, sheltering me from the searing sun.
 I sit, look, feel.
-Racing thoughts
+Racing thoughts.

 I look more and areas of light and dark emerge, enhancing the grass, separating, causing patterns to form and dissipate each moment.
 I split my attention between my body and what I see.
 I observe the effort it takes to do this.

 The heat slithers up my back.
 The shadow has moved.
 Aware, I slide back into my protector and continue sitting and looking, feeling.
 Heightened awareness, calm, and more thoughts of having to leave.

-Walking back to my car, I sense what I am feeling and allow it its presence, trying not to diminish or push the feelings away, nor to artificially enhance
+Walking back to my car, I sense what I am feeling and allow it its presence, trying not to diminish or push the feelings away, nor to artificially enhance them.